-The Common Ground podcast is a Hub Co-curricular Learning Experience, also known as CC160.
+The Common Thread podcast is a Hub Co-curricular Learning Experience, also known as CC160.
 Students who register for this class conceptualize, research, and create original podcast episodes during the semester.

 The first publication of its kind at BU, Charcoal publishes student-submitted artwork along with their own original content, including articles and photo essays.
 Charcoal is 100% student-run venture.

 Book Club uses literature to spark thoughtful conversations about the human experience, discussing topics like culture, identity, relationships, and belonging.

 Visit the center to check out games for casual fun or more structured team building events for teams and organizations.

 The Howard Thurman Center for Common Ground is home to a rotating selection of visual art exhibits throughout the year.
 We feature BU students as well as artists from across the globe.

 Discussions & Drop-Ins

 Swing by for a chat or join one of our discussion groups.